Skip to content

 2. /Knowledge Base

 WCAG (Web Content Accessibility Guidelines) is the international standard for accessible websites and apps, published by the W3C.
-The guidelines are built around four principles and three levels; level AA is the norm that Dutch and EU legislation refers to.
+The guidelines rest on four principles and three levels; level AA is the norm that Dutch and EU legislation refers to.
+WebYes runs automated checks against WCAG 2.2 AA within the accessibility pillar.

 • Levels A, AA and AAA